pveber/bistro/doc/basics.rst

 Basics: how to write pipelines
 ==============================

-Now that we have a working installation of ``bistro`` and ``docker``, let us get back to our original goal, namely to write pipelines of scientific computations.
+Now that we have a working installation of ``bistro``, let us get back to our original goal, namely to write pipelines of scientific computations.
 In the following we'll use the ``utop`` interpreter to run an OCaml script.
 If you write your code in a file named ``pipeline.ml``, you can run it by typing

 .. code-block:: bash